 Utility transmission poles and cables; and

-Limited structures to enable recreation uses of open rooftops.
+Limited structures to enable recreation uses of open rooftops (Accessory Use A-27).
 As used in this provision, “limited structure” does not include areas that are simply decking to be used for standing or sitting.

 The features listed above are exempt from the height limitations subject to the following requirements: